Feyerabend/vm/vm5/README.md

 A sample of a very simple illustration of this can be seen in `gc.c`.
 The provided code snippet demonstrates a basic implementation of a mark-and-sweep garbage collector.
-It manages a heap (a space for allocatable memory) of `Object` instances, performs garbage collection when necessary, and provides utility functions to create and list objects.
-This approach can be extended and adapted for various applications in a virtual machine, ranging from simple memory management to complex implementations.
+It manages a heap of `Object` instances, performs garbage collection when necessary, and provides utility functions to create and list objects.
+This approach can be extended and adapted for various applications in a virtual machine.

 ### memory management considerations in C